-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 ] For the Fiscal Year Ended Septemb per 30, 2022 [] TRANSITION REPORT PURSU.
-ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File No. 001-1 1703 GENCOR INDUSTRIES, (Exact name of registrant as specified in Delaware 59-0933147 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) (A 5201 North Orange Blossom Orlando, Florida 32810 Address of principal executive offices, incl Registrant's telephone number, include ding area code: (407) 290-6000 SECURITIES RE EGISTERED PURSUANT TO SEC CTION 12(b) OF THE ACT: Title of Class Trading Symbol(s) Name of Exchange on which Registered Common Stock (\$.10 Par Value) GENC NYSE American LLC SECURITIES REGI STERED PURSUANT TO SECTI ION 12(g) OF THE ACT: None Indicate by check mark if the registrant is a w ell-known seasoned issuer, as defined in R Rule 405 of the Securities Act [] Yes [√] No Indicate by check mark if the registrant is not required to file reports pursuant to Section n 13 or Section 15 (d) of the Act [] Yes [√] No and by Section 13 or 15(d) of the Securities Exchange Act of required to file such reports), and (2) has been subject to $\lceil \sqrt{\rceil} \rceil$ Yes $\lceil \rceil$ No ctive Data File required to be submitted pursuant to Rule or such shorter period that the registrant was required to $\lceil \sqrt{\rceil} \rceil$ Yes $\lceil \rceil$ No ons of "large accelerated filer," "accelerat filer, a non-accelerated filer, a smaller reporting company ted filer," "smaller reporting company," and "emerging Large Accelerated Filer Non-Accelerated Filer Emerging Growth Compan [] [√] y [] Accelerated Filer $[\]$ Smaller Reporting Company $[\ \]$ lected not to use the extended transition period for ursuant to Section 13(a) of the Exchange Act. []
+[X] ANNUAL REPORT PURSUANT T TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended S eptember 30, 2023 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File No. 001-11703 GENCOR INDUSTI (Exact name of registrant as spe Delaware (State or other jurisdiction of incorporation or organization) 933147 er Identification No.) (5201 North Orange Bl Orlando, Florida Address of principal executive offi 32810 Reg istrant's telephone number, inclu ding area code: (407) 290-6 000 SECURITIES R EGISTERED PURSUANT T ΓΟ SECTION 12(b) OF THE ACT: Title e of Class Trading Symbol(s) Name of Exc change on which Registered Con nmon Stock (\$.10 Par Value) GENC NYSE Amer NYSE American LLC SECURITIES REG ISTERED PURSUANT TO SECTION 12(g) OF THE ACT: None Indic ate by check mark if the registrant is a v vell-known seasoned issuer, as defi ned in Rule 405 of the Se curities Act [√] No Indic ate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Act [√] No 1934 ate by check mark whether the registran during the preceding 12 months (or for filing requirements for the past 90 days. such shorter period that the registra r 15(d) of the Securities Exchange Act of ch reports), and (2) has been subject to [] No 405 c ate by check mark whether the registran of Regulation S-T (§ 232.405 of this chault such files). or an ate by check mark whether the registran emerging growth company.
+See definit th company" in Rule 12b-2 of the Excha tions of "large accelerated filer," "a erated filer, a smaller reporting company, reporting company," and "emerging Large Accelerated Filer Non-Accelerated Filer Emerging Growth Compan [] [] y [] Accelerated Fil Smaller Report er $[]$ ing Company $[]$ If an emerging growth company, indicate e by check mark if the registran t has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []